-"Expenses" means an amount equal to the sum of charges, indemnification amounts, litigation costs and other costs relating to the Mortgage Loans, the Custodial Agreement and the Pooling and Servicing Agreement, which are reimbursable to such party from the Trust in excess of the amount of the Servicing Fee, the Guarantor Oversight Fee, the Trust Agent Fee, the Securities Administrator Fee or the Custodian Fee payable to such party.
-For the avoidance of doubt, Servicing Advances are not deemed expenses.
+"Expenses" means, with respect to any Distribution Date and any party to the Pooling and Servicing Agreement or the Custodian, an amount equal to the sum of all related charges, indemnification amounts, litigation costs and other costs relating to the Mortgage Loans (excluding, for the avoidance of doubt, amounts constituting Servicing Advances), the Custodial Agreement and the Pooling and Servicing Agreement, which are reimbursable to such party from the Trust in excess of the amount of the Servicing Fee, the Guarantor Oversight Fee, the Trust Agent Fee, the Securities Administrator Fee or the Custodian Fee, as applicable, payable to such party.

 "Expenses Cap" means the aggregate annual cap on Expenses applicable to the Securities Administrator, the Custodian, the Trust Agent, the Servicer, the Seller, the Issuer, the Trustee and the Guarantor, which will be equal to an aggregate maximum reimbursement of \$300,000 in any calendar year; provided that, in no event, in any calendar year, will the aggregate amount of such Expenses reimbursed to (i) the Trust Agent exceed \$25,000, (ii) the Securities Administrator exceed \$50,000, (iii) the Servicer exceed \$50,000, (iv) the Custodian exceed \$25,000 and (v) the Seller, Issuer, Trustee and Guarantor exceed \$150,000; provided, however, that Expenses incurred by the Trustee, the Securities Administrator or the Custodian related to or resulting from a Servicer Event of Default will not be subject to any of their respective cap amounts listed above; and provided further, that neither the Servicer nor any affiliate of the Servicer may be reimbursed for any Expense related to or arising from a Servicer Event of Default.
 Any Expenses in excess of the aggregate, respective limits herein ("Excess Expenses") will be reimbursable to the Servicer, the Securities Administrator, the Custodian, the Seller, the Trust Agent, the Trustee, and the Guarantor to the extent of funds available on each Distribution Date.
 See "- Interest" and "- Distributions of Interest".
-As of any date of determination, any Excess Expenses which remain unreimbursed after application of the applicable Expenses Cap in any calendar year, will be reimbursable, subject to the applicable party in subsequent years.
+As of any date of determination, any Excess Expenses which remain unreimbursed after application of the applicable Expenses Cap in any calendar year, will be reimbursable, subject to the applicable Expenses Cap, to the applicable party in subsequent years.

-"Freddie Mac Pay-ahead Payment" means for the first Distribution Date only, with respect to each Payahead Loan as of the Cut-Off Date, the amount the Servicer is required to remit to the Trust on behalf of Freddie Mac (and which Freddie Mac will be required to reimburse the Servicer) equal to the aggregate of the excess, if any, of (i) the Monthly Interest Amount for such Mortgage Loan, over (ii) any payment of interest collected during the related Collection Period for such Mortgage Loan.
+"Freddie Mac Pay-ahead Payment" means for each Mortgage Group and the first Distribution Date only, with respect to each Pay-ahead Loan in such Mortgage Group as of the Cut-Off Date, the amount the Servicer is required to remit to the Trust on behalf of Freddie Mac (and which Freddie Mac will be required to reimburse the Servicer) equal to the aggregate of the excess, if any, of (i) the Monthly Interest Amount for such Mortgage Loan, over (ii) any payment of interest collected during the related Collection Period (including any related Compensating Interest payment made by the Servicer during the applicable Prepayment in Full Period) for such Mortgage Loan.